CallMeGreg/gh-security-config/README.md

 > [!WARNING]
 > **Rate Limiting Considerations**: Setting concurrency higher than 1 increases the likelihood of encountering GitHub's secondary rate limits.
 To avoid rate limiting issues, consider [exempting the user from rate limits](https://docs.github.com/en/enterprise-server@3.15/admin/administering-your-instance/administering-your-instance-from-the-command-line/command-line-utilities#ghe-config).

+### Apply Security Configurations

+The extension will guide you through:

+1. **Enterprise Setup**: Enter your GitHub Enterprise slug and server URL (if using GitHub Enterprise Server)
+2. **Configuration Selection**: Specify the name of an existing security configuration to apply
+3. **Repository Selection**: Choose which repositories should have the configuration applied
+4. **Confirmation**: Review the operation summary and confirm application

+> [!NOTE]
+> The apply operation will attach the specified security configuration to repositories across ALL organizations in the enterprise where the configuration exists.
+This allows you to apply configurations that were created manually, or without targeting repositories initially.

 ### Delete Security Configurations